-Both the products are usually consumed in similar ways—vaping, smoking, through edibles such as capsules and gummies, tinctures, carts, and topicals.
+People typically consume both products in similar ways, such as vaping, smoking, consuming edibles like capsules and gummies, using tinctures, carts, and topicals.
 In both cases, sublingual exposure and inhalation bring about much quicker effects as compared to topical application and oral ingestion.

 The major difference between the two is regarding their availability.
 While Delta-9 is readily available in the black market, genuine Delta-8 THC is tough to find.
 The reason is that the latter is found in very low concentrations in the cannabis plant.

-Also, Delta-9 is illegal across the US, whereas Delta-8 is legal in most US states, as long as it’s derived from natural hemp (and not marijuana) and the level of Delta-9 THC in the final products is less than 0.3%.
+Delta-9 is illegal across the US, whereas Delta-8 is legal in most US states, as long as it derives from natural hemp (and not marijuana) and the level of Delta-9 THC in the final products is less than 0.3%.